::: THE SHORT STORY :::

 While in High School, Schultz was taken under the wing of two musicians who would help shape his career - original Earth Wind & Fire member Ralph Johnson, and Funk Brothers drummer Uriel Jones, who played on countless number one hits by almost every artist on Motown Records in the 60s and 70s.
 Johnson and Jones acted as musical mentors to Schultz, giving him advice on his playing and career path.
 The first articles that Drew wrote and published in Modern Drummer Magazine were spotlights on Uriel and Ralph, who continue to inspire him today.

 In 2005, Schultz attended a five week session at the Berklee College of Music, where he studied with Prince / Justin Timberlake drummer John Blackwell, and performed in multiple ensembles.
 In 2006 he was accepted into the jazz performance program at New York University, where he studied and played with artists including Lenny Pickett of Tower of Power / SNL, Tony Moreno, John Scofield, and more.
-After assisting in moderating the official Earth Wind & Fire website forums, he was flown to Los Angeles to work with EWF founder/singer/songwriter/drummer Maurice White to assist with a web interview project, interviewing Maurice about his own career.
+After working as a moderator for the official Earth Wind & Fire website forums, he was flown to Los Angeles to work with EWF founder/singer/songwriter/drummer Maurice White to assist with a web project, recording and facilitating an interview with Maurice about his own career.

 During his time at NYU, Schultz met the legendary Four Tops at Carnegie Hall in New York City.
 Tops drummer Benjamin "Butch" Corbett and conductor George Rountree allowed Schultz to sit in, and it wasn't long before Schultz played his first show with the Four Tops on hand percussion in Peekskill, NY at the age of 19.
 This was the beginning of a five year stretch with the Tops where Schultz served as archivist, hand percussionist, touring drummer, and even Musical Director / Conductor across multiple world tours.
 His work with the Tops opened the door for him to perform alongside countless legends including Aretha Franklin, The Temptations, The Miracles, The Dramatics, The Contours, Freda Payne, Mary Wilson of The Supremes, Chairmen of the Board, Martha Reeves & The Vandellas, Harold Melvin's Blue Notes, Dennis Edwards' Temptations Review, "Iceman" Jerry Butler, The O'Jays, The Velvelettes, and many more.
 While alternating between touring with the Tops, performing with other acts, and studying at NYU, Schultz interned under Harry Weinger at Motown/UMe, leading to pre-production engineering credits on projects by Michael Jackson and The Jackson 5, David Ruffin & Jimmy Ruffin, Barry White, and more.
 In 2013 he was the ProTools assistant in a "Classic Albums" course at NYU co-taught by Harry Weinger and Ahmir "Questlove" Thompson of The Roots.
 Drew also helped run guest logistics for the Project Harmony event in NYC featuring Motown Records founder Berry Gordy and Paul McCartney, unveiling a refurbished grand piano from the Motown Museum.

 In 2016, Drew rejoined the Tops & Temptations on tour for a six month stint as the Four Tops' musical director and drummer, and playing occasional dates on percussion with the Temptations.
 In 2017, his song "What I'd Do For You" (feat.
 The Four Tops & James Jamerson Jr.) was featured in the premier episode of Comedy Central's Detroiters TV series.
-2017 also saw performances with Aretha Franklin, J.J.
-Barnes, Drew's own band The Broken Habits, and an online appearance with Vulfpeck.
+Drew assisted with the 28th Annual Heroes and Legends Awards, a scholarship foundation spearheaded by songwriter and Motown alum Janie Bradford supporting students pursuing college degrees in the arts.
+The 28th HAL Awards saw honors given to Motown arranger Paul Riser and Singer/Songwriter Bill Withers.
+2017 also saw performances with Aretha Franklin and J.J.
+Barnes, new recordings of a jazz/soul trio led by Schultz, and an online appearance with Vulfpeck discussing tambourine technique.
 Schultz released a benefit album, Tribute to Funk Brother Eddie Willis, raising funds for the Motown guitarist whose licks and riffs have graced countless hit songs by the Tops, Tempts, Supremes, Stevie, Marvin, Martha, Smokey, and more.
 The live album features appearances by Motown guitarist Dennis Coffey, Motown arranger Paul Riser, Motown engineer Ed Wolfrum, legendary bassist Ralphe Armstrong, Motown artists Carolyn Crawford and Spyder Turner, the Funk Brothers' touring band, Eddie Willis himself, and more.

-Drew is currently teaching at the Detroit Institute of Music Education (aka DIME), a brand new music institute in the heart of the Motor City that offers Bachelor's Degrees in Performance for Guitar, Bass, Vocals, and Drums, as well as Songwriting and Music Industry Studies.
+In addition to teaching and recording at his own lesson/recording studio, Drew is currently teaching college courses at the Detroit Institute of Music Education (aka DIME), a music college program in the heart of the Motor City that offers Bachelor's Degrees in Performance for Guitar, Bass, Vocals, and Drums, as well as Songwriting and Music Industry Studies.
 Drew is an adjunct professor in the Performance, Songwriting, and Music Industry Studies programs delivered in partnership with Metropolitan State University of Denver.
-He has written curriculum and taught college courses in Live Performance Workshop, Rhythm Studies, Chart Writing and Notation, Session Styles, Electronic Music Composition, Repertoire & Hit Song Analysis, Song Arrangement, Artist Studies, and more.
-While at DIME, Drew has worked, taught, and played alongside students and stars, with guests to the college including George Clinton, Madonna, Michael Bolton, Lady GaGa's MD/Bassist Kern Brantley, Motown artist KEM, and Usher.
+He has written curriculum and taught courses in Live Performance Workshop, Rhythm Studies, Chart Writing and Notation, Session Styles, Electronic Music Composition, Repertoire & Hit Song Analysis, Song Arrangement, Developing Style, Songwriting Workbook, Artist Studies, The Politics of A&R, and more.
+While at DIME, Drew has worked, taught, and played alongside students and stars, with guests to the college including George Clinton, Madonna, Michael Bolton, Motown artist KEM, and Usher.
+In addition to his teaching work at DIME, he is a Program Manager at the Motown Museum where he has helped develop and deliver educational programs including multiple summer camps and masterclasses, plus community programs including the first Motown Museum AMPLIFY Vocal Competition.

 Keep an eye out for more from Drew Schultz!